newrelic/newrelic-quickstarts/README.md

 [![Community Project header](https://github.com/newrelic/opensource-website/raw/master/src/images/categories/Community_Project.png)](https://opensource.newrelic.com/oss-category/#community-project)

-# New Relic One quick starts
+# New Relic One quickstarts

 > 🧪 This project is currently in an `ALPHA` state 🧪

-New Relic One quick starts help accelerate your New Relic journey by providing immediate value for your specific use cases.
+New Relic One quickstarts help accelerate your New Relic journey by providing immediate value for your specific use cases.
 They include:

 - Clear instructions for instrumenting your services
 - Observability building blocks like dashboards and alerts